 Changing oil is probably our least favorite maintenance activity, but is the most important of all for ensuring long engine life.
 Engine oil serves two major functions: lubrication and cooling.
 Moving parts rely on a very thin film of oil to prevent frictional wear, and the circulating oil absorbs a good amount of heat from the engine.
 This latter characteristic is demonstrated by the reduction in engine temperature when an oil cooler is used.
+Bring your car to a local auto services shop for car oil change and other routine maintenance to help prevent mechanical breakdowns.

 For proper lubrication, absolutely clean oil is essential.
-Since the lubricating lilm is extremely thin, any particulate contamination will severely interfere with proper lubrication.
+Since the lubricating film is extremely thin, any particulate contamination will severely interfere with proper lubrication.
 Indium coated engine bearings are particularly susceptible to mechanical damage from dirty oil (Moss Motors does not sell this type of bearing).
 While a good oil filter will remove most particulate contamination from the oil, chemical contamination is not so easily removed.
 Chemical contamination consists largely of combustion by-products and resultant acid formation.
 None of us want to have acids circulating in our engines!
 It is because of this that the oil must be changed periodically.

 Despite current claims that modern oils in modern cars need be changed at intervals of only 7,000 to 10,000 miles, our older British sports cars still require oil changes at least every 3,000 miles (or six months if the car isn’t driven 3,000 miles during that period) for maximum longevity.
 If in doubt, follow the original factory recommendations regarding frequency of oil changes.
 One legitimate variation to the factory recommendations is the use of modern multi-viscosity oils with additives.
 The only defensible use of single viscosity non-detergent oil in engines is in old worn engines which have been run with older type oil.
 Modern type oil in these engines will often flush out accumulated build-ups of matter which worn engines sometimes rely on to keep them functioning as well as they can.
 A sudden release of these build-ups is not always beneficial.